Erp (Germany): History

 In 1815 the Prussians followed the French.
 They retained – except for the language and some smaller modifications here and there - the legal and administrative system introduced by the French.
 Erp remained a municipality in the district of Lechenich, which became district of Euskirchen in 1827.
 This administrative structure should stay for almost 150 years.

 In the end of the 19th century the industrialisation started to change the rhythm of life in Erp which had been determined by the agriculture for centuries.
 The quarrying of brown coal in the nearby area of the Ville, a low ridge west of Cologne, and around Zülpich offered jobs for the local population outside of the agriculture.
 Moreover, in 1894 Erp got a rail way station, which allowed the transport of agricultural products beyond the immediate surroundings.
 This was also the beginning of the cultivation of sugar beets in Erp which is still the main pillar of its agriculture.

 During a bomb attack on 30 November 1944 a large part of the village was severely damaged.
 In the beginning of March 1945 Erp was taken by American troops.
 Subsequently, Erp became part of the British occupation zone.
 In August 1946 Erp became part of the new Land North Rhine-Westphalia (in German: “Nordrhein-Westfalen”).

 In 1969, the municipality of Erp was integrated in the newly created town of Erftstadt, a merger of a small town and several villages right and left of the river Erft.
 In 1975, Erftstadt was cut from the district of Euskirchen and attached to the newly created Erft-district, which was renamed into Rhein-Erft-district (in German: Rhein-Erft-Kreis) in 2003.

-Economy

-The agriculture, dominating factor of the economy for centuries has lost its importance as employer for the local population.
-Today the field work is done by the few remaining farmers themselves with bigger and bigger machines.
-The vast majority of the working population commutes to the nearby city of Cologne.
-Erp’s biggest employer is now a gravel and recycling company.
-Moreover, there are a number of jobs in local businesses and some smaller workshops.

-Infrastructure

-Erp is located at the federal road (in German: Bundesstrasse) B 265, which connects it with Cologne and Trier.
-The next highway (A1/61) is 7 km away.

-Erp has a kindergarten

-Clubs and traditions

-Erp is rich in clubs, organisations and societies.
-The riflemen guild which has its roots in the 17th century organises an annual fair.
-Erp being a traditional stronghold of the carnival has a carnival club that organises the annual season with numerous events and - as a well known highlight - the carnival parade on Rosenmontag.
-Moreover, there are sport clubs, choirs, a horticulture club and many others.

-Finally, the dialect spoken in Erp has some particularities which have been the object of linguistic research in the 1980s; the most distinct feature being the rolling “R”.